All Episodes

 So this is a very tough bill.

-It's pipe dream.
+It's a pipe dream.

-Uh it's not going to happen.
+It's not going to happen.

-The troops build up is gonna be larger, it's gonna be longer than the Democrats can't do a thing to stop it, which is only going to drive them crazier.
+It's going to be longer than the Democrats can't do a thing to stop it, which is only going to drive them crazier.

-You have to understand in context here, the Democrats have all these resolutions.
+You have to understand, in context here, the Democrats have all these resolutions.

-They're gonna isolate George W. Bush.
+They're going to isolate George W. Bush.

 And they're having no impact at all on the substance of all this.